spiralgen/distributed-gpu/README.md

 ### Execution
 ```
-export OMP_NUM_THREADS=6
 ./packed_fft.x 32       #packs data before communication on a (32 x 6)^3 FFT on 6 GPUs
 ./fused_packed.x 32     #fuses the packing with the communication on a (32 x 6)^3 FFT on 6 GPUs
 ```
+### Running on Summit
+A job script is included for running on Summit. **You will need to update the script with a valid project number.**

-To run an experiment with multiple different sizes on Summit:
+To run an experiment with multiple different sizes on Summit, replace the job with the following commands:
 ```
 for n in 32 48 64 80 96 112 128 134 160 171 176
   do